Hieromon/AutoConnect/mkdocs/acelements.md

 ### <i class="fa fa-caret-right"></i> name

+It is the `name` of the AutoConnectFile element and matches the name attribute of the input tag.
+It also becomes the parameter name of the query string when submitted.

 ### <i class="fa fa-caret-right"></i> value

+File name to be upload.
+The value contains the value entered by the client browser to the `#!html <input type="file">` tag and is read-only.
+Even If you give a value to the constructor, it does not affect as an initial value like a default file name.

 ### <i class="fa fa-caret-right"></i> label

+A `label` is an optional string.
+A label is always arranged on the left side of the input box.
+Specification of a label will generate an HTML `#!html <label>` tag with an id attribute.
+The input box and the label are connected by the id attribute.

 ### <i class="fa fa-caret-right"></i> store

+Specifies the destination to save the uploaded file.
+The destination can be specified the following values ​​in the *ACFile_t* enumeration type.

+- AC_File_FS: Save as the SPIFFS file in flash of ESP8266/ESP32 module.
+- AC_File_SD: Save to an external SD device connected to ESP8266/ESP32 module.
+- AC_File_Ext: Pass the content of the uploaded file to the uploader which is declared by the sketch individually.
+Its uploader must inherit **AutoConnectUploadHandler** class and implements *_open*, *_write* and *_close* function.

+!!! note "Built-in uploader is ready."
+    AutoConnect already equips the built-in uploader for saving to the SPIFFS as AC_File_FS and the external SD as AC_File_SD.
+It is already implemented inside AutoConnect and will store uploaded file automatically.

 ## AutoConnectInput